anshumandwivediusa/spring/99. microservices/rest.md

 - **Transfer**: These representations are transferred between client and server over HTTP.

 👉 Together, REST means **transferring the state of resources through their representations**.
+    Related Protocols of That Era - SOAP, COBRA, RMI

 ## 3. Core Principles